 My parents instilled in me and my eight siblings a dedication and commitment to public service.
 Practicing law affords me opportunities to help the community.
-Since 2011, I have served on the Board of Trustees for Kentucky State University, which is an honor for me personally as both my parents received bachelor's and master's degrees from there after moving to Frankfort from Chicago.
+In 2010 I was appointed to serve on the Board of Trustees for Kentucky State University, which was an honor for me personally as both of my parents received bachelor's and master's degrees from there after moving to Frankfort from Chicago.
 When the opportunity presented itself for me to give back to KSU, I could not pass it up.
-I have enjoyed my service to Kentucky State University and I look forward to continuing my work with higher education and the benefits it bestows upon all of Central Kentucky.

 - United States Magistrate Judge Selection Panel, Member, 2009

-- Federal Bar Association, Kentucky Chapter , Secretary, 2005 - Present
+- Federal Bar Association, Kentucky Chapter, Secretary, 2005.

 - Franklin County Bar Association, Secretary, 2002 - 2004